 Conquering Fear of Death

-”You weep for me dark tears, weeping for your loss in me, but I weep for you joyous tears, because I am going before you, for your welfare’s sake, to light candles of wisdom all the way, and will wait to welcome you there, where I shall be with my Only Beloved and yours.”
+You weep for me dark tears, sorrowing at your impending loss in me, but I weep for you glad, joyous tears, for I am going before you — yes, for your own welfare’s sake also — to light candles of wisdom all the way.
+I shall wait for you there, to welcome you to my place of eternal freedom with my one and only Beloved, and yours.”